-The presence, in person or by proxy, of one or more persons holding or representing by proxy at least 25% of the votes that may be cast at the relevant time or, at any adjourned meeting of such holders, one holder holding or representing by proxy at least a majority in nominal value of the issued shares of the class constitutes a quorum for the conduct of business.
+The presence, in person or by proxy, of one or more persons holding or representing by proxy at least a majority in nominal value of the class or, at any adjourned meeting of such holders, one holder holding or representing by proxy at least a majority in nominal value of the issued shares of the class constitutes a quorum for the conduct of business.
 No business may take place at a general meeting if a quorum is not present in person or by proxy.
 Our Board of Directors has no authority to waive quorum requirements stipulated in the Constitution.
 Abstentions and broker non-votes will be counted as present for purposes of determining whether there is a quorum in respect of the proposals.